hakaishi/nobleNote/README.md

 4. You will probably need to retarget your solution in VS 2019 to get the build to work.
 Make sure you clean and rebuild.

+5. After building the project, you will need to copy the following files from C:\Qt\5.9\msvc2017_64\bin to your project's \debug\bin directory:
+    * Qt5Concurrentd.dll
+    * Qt5Cored.dll
+    * Qt5Guid.dll
+    * Qt5Widgetsd.dll
+    * Optionally copy the *.pdb files as well.

+6. Copy the following to your project's \release\bin directory:
+    * Qt5Concurrent.dll
+    * Qt5Core.dll
+    * Qt5Gui.dll
+    * Qt5Widgets.dll
+    * Optionally copy the *.pdb files as well.

+...or just run C:\Qt\5.9\msvc2017_64\bin\windeployqt.exe.

 [Source](https://devblogs.microsoft.com/cppblog/bring-your-existing-qt-projects-to-visual-studio/)

 ## License